sinanazem/rag-pdf-chatbot/README.md

 <div>
     <img src="https://github.com/sinanazem/rag-pdf-chatbot/blob/main/img/Chat%20bot-cuate.png"  width="300" align="left" hspace="10">

-Welcome to the RAG PDF Chatbot repository!
-This project demonstrates how to build a chatbot capable of interacting with PDF documents using Retrieval-Augmented Generation (RAG).
+Welcome to the RAG PDF Chatbot repository!<br><br>
+This project demonstrates how to build a chatbot capable of interacting with PDF documents using Retrieval-Augmented Generation (RAG).<br><br>
 The chatbot leverages LangChain, Streamlit, MongoDB, and Docker to provide an interactive and efficient user experience.
 </div>
-<br><br><br><br><br><br><br><br><br>
+<br><br><br><br>

 ## Table of Contents